Zero Waste Produce and Bulk Bin Shopping Bags

 - Ribbon or small cord (like shoelaces)

 - Safety pin or Bodkin <—such a fun word to say.
 Boooooodkin.
 Just say it and try not to smile.
 I dare you.

-Let’s make some Zero Waste Shopping Bags for Produce and Bulk Bins!
+How to Make Zero Waste Shopping Bags for Produce and Bulk Bins!

 - Wash and dry your fabric prior to cutting.
 I cut mine 16×12.